EnricoRuggiano/RecSys/README.md

 ## The Recommender

-the recommender system built is a two layer hybrid recommender system.
+The recommender system built is a two layer hybrid recommender system.

-the layers are combined then with a weighted average.
+The layers are combined then with a weighted average.

 ### First Layer

 * Collaborative Filter Item Based with a matrix of cosine similarity.
 The matrix of similarity is adjusted for every user based on its historical submissions of the tracks.

-* Lightfm recommender system from lightfm library.
+* Lightfm recommender system from [lightfm](https://github.com/lyst/lightfm) library.

 ### Second Layer

-* Artist score: Tracks of the artist already in the playlists receive a score based on how many times they appear in them.
+* Artist score: tracks of the artist already in the playlists receive a score based on how many times they appear in them.

-* Album score: Tracks of the album already in the playlists receive a score based on how many times they appear in them.
+* Album score: tracks of the album already in the playlists receive a score based on how many times they appear in them.

 ### Combination